drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 - After function deployment or configuration change

 These visualization might give you a better understanding of why this is an issue.
-This is an example of a Lambda that's being called 100 times sequentially with a concurrency of 1:
+This is an example of a function that's being called 100 times sequentially with a concurrency of 1:
 ![AWS Lambda concurrency 1]({{ site.url }}/img/post/coldstart-concurrency-1.png)

 Now let's compare the same case but with a concurrency of 10: